 As we end this one, let me be clear.
 While Ignatius of Antioch was the earliest voice we have who advocated that local churches be led by a single elder-pastor, who we can think of as a senior pastor, but was given the title of bishop – Ignatius NEVER hinted at the idea that the ENTIRE Church ought to have a single Bishop.

-Now, I know this is going to fire up some of you, but let me use an illustration to show HOW Callistus’ claim was received by the other bishops of the time.
-Imagine today that the pastor of one of the older & larger churches of your city, county, or province sent out a letter or email to the all other churches in the wider region, saying that BECAUSE his church was older & larger, he was now THEIR LEADER; they needed to heed his lead and defer to his decisions.
+Now, I know this is going to fire up some, but let me use an illustration to show HOW Callistus’ claim was received by the other bishops of the time.
+Imagine today that the pastor of one of the older & larger churches of your city, county, or province sent out a letter or email to the all other churches in the region, saying that BECAUSE his church was older & larger, he was now THEIR LEADER; they ought to obey him and defer to his decisions.
 How would that be received?
-Probably not so well, huh?
+Probably not so well.

 Well – that’s how most bishops responded to Callistus’ claim.
 It was a combination of factors and differing opinions between a handful of lead churches in their respective regions that would see Rome & its bishop take on a larger role than just one of many churches.
 But that also, is the subject for a later episode.